Santieherrero/slate/source/includes/_organizations.md

 }
 ```

-Allows obtaining a list of the organizations that the user can access and search with params needed.
+Allows obtaining a list of the organizations that the user can access and search with the necessary params for query the search

 ### HTTP Request